 Planning entry and working safely in a confined space

 Confined space work is covered by an Australian standard: AS 2865 Confined spaces.
-This fact sheet will give you a brief overview of the requirements and procedures in the standard.
+This quick guide will give you a brief overview of the requirements and procedures in the standard.
 Anyone who carries out confined space work needs to be familiar with the standard, and should have specialist training as well.

 WorkSafe New Zealand accepts AS 2865 Confined spaces as the current state of knowledge on confined space entry work.